A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic: Methods

 and compare the latest just before the beginning of the COVID-19 pandemic to Mexico's population annual growth rate in 2019 which was 1.03\% in contrast with $\widehat{\Delta\alpha}(2019)=1.82\%$ showing that illness-related deaths in Mexico were growing faster than its population, and therefore an ongoing health deterioration of health in Mexico was already taking place right before de pandemic.

-Finally, we may estimate the total excess mortality ($\Psi$) for the epidemic years 2020, 2021, and 2022, as the difference of total illness deaths observed in each period minus the expected illness-related deaths according to the fitted model (\ref{eq:fitted_model}) with a forecast of the parameters using their linear trends as in Figure \ref{fig:param}:
+Finally, we may estimate the total excess mortality ($\Psi$) for the epidemic years 2020, 2021, and 2022, as the difference of total illness deaths observed in each period minus the expected illness-related deaths according to the fitted model (\ref{eq:fitted_model}) with a forecast of the parameters using their linear trends:

 And also the total percentage excess mortality as: